BrunoRV/DCS-Log-Viewer-Public/README.md

 4. Click any row with a **▸** button to expand its stack trace / continuation lines.

-5. Use **↺ Reload** to re-read the file from the beginning (e.g. after DCS restarts).
+5. Use **Reload** to re-read the file from the beginning (e.g. after DCS restarts).

-6. **✕ Clear** removes all entries from the view without touching the file.
+6. **Clear** removes all entries from the view without touching the file.

 7. Toggle **Auto-scroll** to lock to the newest entries or freely scroll history.

-8. Click **☀ Light / 🌙 Dark** to switch themes.
+8. Click **Light / Dark** to switch themes.
 The choice is saved automatically.

 ---